anovak-lab/group_resources/tools/latex.md

 ```

 - Use the Oxford comma, it is clearer.
+For example, in the following sentence, without the Oxford comma it isn't clear if Tom and Mary are business partners or not.

 ```
 I leave my estate to my business partners, Tom and Mary.